 For easy storage, the cord wraps neatly into the gap along the bottom of the base.
 This mini food processor is a bit taller than some of the other options on the market — but the base is narrower and less bulky thanks to the round cylindrical design.

 The KitchenAid mini food processor has two speed options, which can be adjusted by a switch on the base.
-Choose to chop, for chunky guac or pico de gallo, or choose to puree to make creamy hummus, a gorgeous pesto, or vinaigrette.
+Choose to chop, for small batch guac or pico de gallo, or choose to puree to make creamy hummus, a gorgeous pantry pesto, or a vinaigrette salad dressing.
 To pulse, just squeeze the lid to the handle in rapid succession.

 Oh, and, a small round basin on the lid allows you to easily drip in olive oil with the machine running, crucial for making emulsifications like homemade mayonnaise.